aiven/devportal/docs/products/kafka/concepts/log-compaction.rst

 We have three different options on how long to retain the messages:

-* infinite log retention: all changes to user's address would be maintained in the logs.
+* **infinite log retention**: all changes to user's address would be maintained in the logs.
 This would lead to the log growing in size without a bound.
+This option involves a risk to outgrow the disk capacity.
-* simple log retention: older log records would be deleted after log reaches certain age or size.
+* **simple log retention**: older log records would be deleted after log reaches certain age or size.
-* log compaction: only latest version of the key's value are kept.
+* **log compaction**: only latest version of the key's value are kept.

 With log compaction Apache Kafka would remove any older records for which there is a newer version available in the partition log.
 This retention policy can be set per-topic, so a single cluster can have some topics where retention is enforced by size or time and other topics where retention is enforced by compaction.